Deandre Ayton NBA Playoffs Player Props: Suns vs. Clippers

 Deandre Ayton Insights vs. the Clippers

-- Ayton's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.
+- This season, Deandre Ayton has made 7.8 shots from the floor per game, which accounts for 15.1% of his team's total makes.

-- Giving up 113.1 points per game, the Clippers are the 12th-ranked squad in the NBA defensively.
+- Defensively, the Clippers are 12th in the league, giving up 113.1 points per game.

-- Allowing 43.1 rebounds per game, the Clippers are the 13th-ranked squad in the league.
+- The Clippers are the 13th-ranked squad in the league, conceding 43.1 rebounds per game.

-- The Clippers allow 25 assists per contest, 10th-ranked in the NBA.
+- The Clippers give up 25 assists per contest, 10th-ranked in the league.

 Deandre Ayton vs. the Clippers